Best Things To Do In Cardiff - The Student Guide

 For a student night out in Cardiff, the relatively small size of the city makes it an easy place to get around and a pub/bar crawl is a simple, fun experience.

 All the main clubs are found in the city centre, everything within walking distance of each other on Greyfriars Road or St Mary Street, and other venues found throughout the city centre.

 One of the famous institutions in Cardiff is Clwb Ifor Bach.

-The three-floor music venue and club plays host to cutting edge local music, touring bands and student club nights.
+The three-floor music venue and club play host cutting edge local music, touring bands and student club nights.

 It has been a staple for Welsh speakers and great Welsh music since the 1980s and has seen famous bands and artists such as Foals, Gwenno, Super Furry Animals, The Strokes, and The Killers, come through over the years.